 - If your claim is a medically related or a damage or travel delay claim, many of the above points will also apply.

 To sum up

 Anecdotal evidence suggests that the response from even established companies, whether local or international, may vary, depending on the situation.
-Feedback from personal contacts suggests that larger or International companies are usually responsive to settling cases quickly, although one experience we have heard of has dragged on for months with changing reasons for denying a claim, based on different sets of documents – so be aware it does happen, even with an international company.
+Feedback from personal contacts suggests that larger or International companies are usually responsive to settling cases quickly.
+However, there are insurers which will delay the claim on for months for various reasons to deny a claim.
+So be aware it does happen, even with an international company.